RizkiLaksanaPutra/odin-recipes/readme.md

 ## Project Overview
 The Odin Recipes project is a simple website that displays a collection of recipes.
 Each recipe includes a list of ingredients, step-by-step instructions, and images.

-## Technologies Used
+## Languages Used
 - HTML
-- CSS (added styling to enhance the user interface)
+- CSS
-- JavaScript (added interactivity to the website)
+- JavaScript

 ## Lessons Learned
 Throughout this project, I have learned:
-- How to structure HTML documents
+- Basic HTML structure
-- Best practices for making semantic code
 - Basic CSS for styling web pages
-- Basic JavaScript for adding interactivity

-## Future Improvements
-- Enhance the user interface with more CSS and JavaScript features
-- Add a search functionality to find recipes easily
-- Implement a responsive design for better mobile experience
+- Create a carousel image using JavaScript (this is outside of what TOP (The Odin Project) asks, but I found the JS code on YouTube and wanted to try it)

 Thank you for visiting my Odin Recipes project!
 Feel free to explore the code and provide any feedback.